Flat white peach and Gorgonzola dolce canapés

 It can be a tad fiddly, so I would advise against scaling up this recipe.

-These can be quite a challenge to eat, so I suggest serving with napkins and small saucers.
+These can be quite a challenge to eat (your friends should not be too precious), so I suggest serving with napkins and small saucers.

 Why white peaches?
 Because they are slightly sweeter and less acidic than yellow peaches.
 Why flat ones (which are sometimes known as donut peaches)?
 Because they tend to be slightly smaller than the round ones, a perfect size for these bite-sized canapés.